Endered/bitburner-my-codes/README.md

 npm i

-npm run watch:remote # run in background sbt -J-Xmx4G ~uploadToBitburner # it will build sourcecode automatically and upload to Bitburner
+npm run watch:remote # run in background

+sbt -J-Xmx4G ~uploadToBitburner # it will build source codes automatically and upload to Bitburner
 ```